Vegan Burger Patties Recipe

 - Pan sear or grill to perfection!

-Are these veggie burgers grillable ?
+Are these veggie burgers grillable?

-The Toppings:
+The Toppings

 There are so many delicious sauces and plant-based cheeses you can add to your burger.
 I wanted to focus on the actual patties in this post and topped them with the usual suspects: tomato, avocado, vegan smoked gouda and a handful of baby greens.

-This chimichurri, sun dried tomato pesto, mango basil sauce, cashew queso, roasted vegetable spread and this vegan aioli are all wonderful choices to make your meaty veggie burgers extra saucy.
+This chimichurri, sun dried tomato pesto, mango basil sauce, cashew queso, roasted vegetable spread and this veganย aioli are all wonderful choices to make your meaty veggie burgers extra saucy.
 Of course mustard and ketchup are always an option too.

-How to Freeze Vegan Burger Patties:
+How to Freeze Vegan Patties

 - Place each formed pattie on a small sheet of parchment paper.
 Layer 3-4 patties on top of each other (with parchment paper in between).